WinLinKer/ngx-http-tokenaccess/README.md

 # ngxTokenAccess

 ## Introduction
 A nginx module to control static resources's access through a valid token.
-The token, usually parsed from url argments, is the only key to access value (like static file name) stored in redis/memcached.
+The token will be passed to a restful request, which returns a value fully or partially specified the static resource.

 ## example usage
 	server {